Organizing data

 What are Lists?

-Lists basically are collections of data grouped by a list name where duplicate entries are allowed.
-Submitted values with a duplicate key will typically be overridden - unless they are stored in a list.
+Lists basically are collections of data grouped by a list name where duplicate keys are allowed.
+Submitted values with a duplicate key would typically be overridden.
+Unless (!) they are stored in a list.
 Lists are created by adding &list=[listname] parameter to your /write queries.

 For instance, let's say we have a landing page for a product which collects emails of users interested in being notified about product updates.
-To save each email we simply write it to the write API.
+Normally, to save an email we'd simply send it to the write API:

-This would update the entry email with a new email address - no duplicates.
-The seconds write operation will replace the existing value.
+Great!
+The problem is that if a field "email" already exists, this would update the email value with the new address - no duplicates.
+The seconds write operation (as shown below) will replace the existing value.

-To collect multiple emails for out waitlist, we create list called user-emails:
+To collect multiple emails for out waitlist, we create a list called user-emails:

 Our list will now contain two email addresses.